obsidian-tasks-group/obsidian-tasks/docs/Getting Started/On Completion.md

 > | Before: 2 tasks and a list item | After: No tasks, just a code block |
 > | ------------------------------- | ---------------------------------- |
 > | ![[on-completion-before.png]]   | ![[on-completion-after.png]]       |
+>
+> Tasks does not yet issue any warnings if this happens.

 ## Assigning and changing a given task's "On Completion" action